Skip to main content Skip to secondary navigation

 Nero GCP

-Nero GCP (Google Cloud Platform) is a shared secure computing platform specifically designed for High Risk Data.
+Nero GCP (Google Cloud Platform) is a shared secure computing platform specifically designed for PHI and other High Risk Data.
 Nero leverages the public cloud — including NIPAA compliant cloud native products such as BigQuery, Dataflow, and Pub/Sub — to address the significant demand for a secured computational environment to work with PHI and other high risk data at scale.
 Nero is available to any team led by a researcher with Principal Investigator privileges at Stanford (e.g., faculty or researchers with a PI waiver) working exclusively with high-risk data.

 Other Restricted Use